my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

   - *Det er vesentlig for … at …* → It is essential for … that …

     Det er vesentlig for elevenes læring at de får tilbakemelding fra læreren. → It is essential for students' learning that they receive feedback from the teacher.

+- noe <span class="env-green">er grunnlaget for</span> alt annet → sth is the basis for everything else

+  - Utdanning er grunnlaget for alt annet fordi det gir folk kunnskap og ferdigheter. → Education is the basis for everything else because it gives people knowledge and skills.
+  - God helse er grunnlaget for et lykkelig liv. → Good health is the basis for a happy life.

 - meningsfull → meaningful